mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * DDL: `val schema = "author STRING, title STRING, pages INT"`

 ## data import / export
+* typical use case is to ingest data from an on-premises database, and write the data into cloud storage (for example, Amazon S3)
 * A data source could be any of the following:
     * A file (CSV, JSON, XML, Avro, Parquet, and ORC, etc)
     * A relational and nonrelational database